Lightning-AI/pytorch-lightning/docs/source-pytorch/fabric/guide/multi_node/cloud.rst

     lightning run app app.py --cloud

-This command will upload your Python file and then opens the app admin view where you can see the logs of what's happening.
+This command will upload your Python file and then opens the app admin view, where you can see the logs of what's happening.

 .. figure:: https://pl-public-data.s3.amazonaws.com/assets_lightning/fabric/fabric-multi-node-admin.png
    :alt: The Lightning AI admin page of an app running a multi-node fabric training script